Protect your treasures with

-Keeping in mind that the employment rate changed by 3% recently, there must be a strong understanding of industries people of Madison, WI work in.
-The most common industries are Educational Services, Healthcare & Social Assistance and Professional, Scientific, Tech Services.
-Please note that not all the residents of Madison, WI work in the area and may be employed outside of the city.
-Our data is tagged to their residential address, not the work address.
+Keeping in mind that the employment rate changed by 2% recently, there must be a strong understanding of industries people of Madison, WI work in.
+The highest paid industries are Utilities, Professional, Scientific, Technical Services, Public Administration, Information and Finance & Insurance.

-Past year Madison, WI universities awarded around 50,918 degrees.
-Statistics show that the population of students in Madison, WI include 8,733 male students and 11,084 female students.
-Madison, WI offers private and public tuition with a median cost of $27,530 for private four-year colleges and $0 for in-state public four-year colleges.
+Past year Madison, WI universities awarded around 446,600 degrees.
+Statistics show that the population of students in Madison, WI includes 223,300 female students and 223,300 male students.
+Madison, WI offers private and public tuition with a median cost of $20,750 for private four-year colleges and $12,321 for in-state public four-year colleges.
 The largest university of this city is the University of Wisconsin-Madison with the majority of graduates.
 The Madison Area Technical College and University of Wisconsin Colleges hold the second and the third place respectively.
-The share of the public colleges in Madison, WI is 78.9% and 21.1% go to the private colleges.
+The share of the public colleges in Madison, WI is 91 and 9 go to the private colleges.

-The workers of Madison, WI traveled to their offices around 18.44 minutes lately and drove alone to get there.
-The rest of the residents used public transit and took a bus.
+Citizens of Madison, WI travel to their offices around 19 minutes lately and drove alone to get there.
+The rest of the residents walked and used public transit.

 |Rent Price||May||vs Last Month|

 |2 bed apartments||$1,950||+31%|

 |4+ bed apartments||$1,772||N/A|

 Over the May 2021, the average rent for an apartment in/near Madison, WI increased by 19.9% to $1,771.